 You worked hard.
-You stayed up late, got up early, pushed through writer’s block, and finally, at long last, finished writing your book.
+You stayed up late, got up early, pushed through writer’s block, and finally, you finished writing your book.
+Wahoo!

 How I Finished My Book

-Two weeks ago, I finally finished my book.
-To incentivize me, my friends Jeff Goins and Tim Grahl and a few others challenged me to write a $1,000 check to the presidential I despise the most on the condition that it would get sent if I didn’t finish my book by the deadline.
+Some years back, I started my first book.
+To incentivize me, my friends Jeff Goins and Tim Grahl and a few others challenged me to write a $1,000 check to the presidential candidate I despised the most on the condition that it would get sent if I didn’t finish my book by the deadline.

 In this post, we’ll talk about what comes after you write a book.